 Using Your Watch in Water

-The Watch Factory recommends purchasing a watch of at least 20ATM if you wish to wear your watch whilst swimming.
-Wearing a watch with a lower ATM whilst swimming may not always damage the watch, however we urge on the side of caution due to the delicate nature of watches.
+The Watch Factory recommends purchasing a watch of at least 20ATM if you wish to wear your watch whilst swimming or showering.
+Wearing a watch with a lower ATM whilst swimming or showering may not always damage the watch, however we urge on the side of caution due to the delicate nature of watches.

 Water Getting Into Your Watch